Updated January 2023

 Researching the job market for legal assistants is a key step.
 Before you decide to pursue this path, you should have a sense of whether there are many opportunities available.

 The good news is that the Government of Canada Job Bank says legal assistants in Winnipeg have a strong employment outlook.
-This occupation gets the Job Bank’s highest possible rating for growth and demand: 3/3 stars.
+This occupation gets four out of five stars for growth and demand.

-Plus, the Manitoba government estimates that jobs for legal assistants will expand by 25% throughout the province between 2019 and 2025.
+Plus, the Manitoba government estimates that jobs for legal assistants will expand by 18 per cent throughout the province between 2021 and 2025.

 Legal assistants commonly start out at law firms.
 But you can also look for opportunities in courthouses, government agencies, real estate companies, land title offices, and corporate legal departments.

 3. RESEARCH THE SOFT SKILLS YOU NEED TO BECOME A LEGAL ASSISTANT